 Short Story Topics and Creative Writing Ideas

 Here are some short story topics to give you ideas for creative writing.
-If you are taking CWN's free online writing courses, these story starters are especially designed for the lessons on narrative point of view.
+These story starters are especially designed for practicing narrative point of view.
 But feel free to use them however you like!
-At the bottom of the page are links to more short story ideas, as well as information about free writing courses.
+At the bottom of the page are links to more short story ideas.

 Short story ideas - writing prompts with a focus on: narrative point of view

 Imagine a blind date.
 The guy thinks it goes wonderfully -- amazing chemistry; they have so much in common.
 The girl thinks it's a disaster, that he's a real creep.